MicrosoftDocs/azure-docs/articles/virtual-machines/monitor-vm-reference.md

 | VMName | Used with virtual machine scale sets |
 | | |

-## Azure Monitor log tables
+## Azure Monitor Logs tables

-This section refers to all the Azure Monitor log tables that are relevant to virtual machines and virtual machine scale sets and available for query by Log Analytics.
+This section refers to all the Azure Monitor Logs tables that are relevant to virtual machines and virtual machine scale sets and available for query by Log Analytics.

 |Resource type | Notes |
 |-------|-----|